jamie-codes/trading-simulator/README.md

 - `Docker` installed.
   - Follow steps here: [Install Docker](https://docs.docker.com/get-docker/).

+- **Python 3.8 or higher**: Ensure Python is installed and compatible with the trading simulator.
+- **Terraform v1.0 or higher**: Ensure Terraform is installed (see section 7 below) and compatible with the provided configurations.
+- **AWS Free Tier**: Be mindful of AWS Free Tier limits to avoid unexpected charges.

 ### **2. Set Up Kubernetes Cluster**
   - Create an EKS cluster using the AWS Management Console or `eksctl`.